 The roles, responsibilities and accountabilities of the Board of Directors to the Newfoundland and Labrador Liquor Corporation (NLC) are defined in the Liquor Corporation Act and the Liquor Control Act.

 The Board of Directors is accountable for the exercise and discharge of the powers and duties of the corporation as well as the exercise and discharge of the powers and duties of the board under the Liquor Control Act.
-Specifically, the Board of Directors shall:
+Specifically, the Corporation may:

 Pursuant to section 5 of the Liquor Corporation Act, the board shall comprise 7 members, including the president.
 The Lieutenant-Governor in Council shall designate one member of the board to be the chairperson and one member of the board to be the vice-chairperson.

 The president shall be the chief executive officer of the corporation and shall perform those duties and responsibilities assigned by the board.

 A member of the board holds office for a term of 3 years from the date of that member's appointment, while the president holds office during pleasure.